infracamp/infracamp/docs/container/index.md

 title: Containers ready to run
 ---

-# Containers build on kickstart
+# Docker containers build on kickstart

 OpenSource and community managed containers.